ishu3101/awesome-wox-plugins/README.md

-# awesome-wox-plugins
+# Awesome Wox Plugins

 A curated list of awesome Wox Plugins